 Darkroom: Color Photography

-In this class, you will develop 35mm or medium format negatives, and print enlargements in a darkroom using similar color chemistry to the ones used in your local Mom & Pop Foto-Mat.
+In this workshop we will discover the disappearing art of traditional color darkroom photography!
+In this six-week course, you will develop 35mm or medium format negatives and print enlargements in a darkroom using color chemistry similar to that used at your local mom & pop Foto-Mat.
 Do you want that funky 70-80’s retro look in your 8×10 or 11×14 sized shots?
 Do you want a hands-on approach rather than pressing a button on your smartphone?
-You will master all of this in one term.
+This workshop is the perfect introduction to the world of color analog photography.

 Pictured work by Corin Bellomia, Amanda Durham, Dominique Ellis, Emad Hasan, Amanda Jensen, Estefania Orozco, and Sarah Hill.